-Secondly, is that I’ve been noticing is how supported we are.
+Secondly, I’ve been noticing how supported we are.
 How well supported I am.

 My mentor is amazing.
 I know I’ve said that before, but she’s everything I could hope for in a mentor.
 When I told her about my Fibromyalgia diagnosis, which is pretty recent, she came up with ideas for tweaking the schedule to make sure I could get to events that were important to attend (at the National Writers Forum), and knowing she was taking my needs into consideration meant that I could push through and do what I needed to.

-My name is Ataria Rangipikitia Sharman and I am one of six Māori writers who has been selected for Te Papa Tupu.
+My name is Ataria Rangipikitia Sharman and I am one of six Māori writers who have been selected for Te Papa Tupu.

 I am also a tangiweto.